chef/automate/components/automate-chef-io/content/docs/desktop.md

 ## Setting Up the Desktop Dashboard

 Enable the Desktop dashboard with: `chef-automate deploy --product automate --product infra-server --product desktop`.
-For more information, see [Install Chef Infra Server with Chef Automate](https://automate.chef.io/docs/infra-server/).
+For more installation information, see [Install Chef Infra Server with Chef Automate](https://automate.chef.io/docs/infra-server/).
 The Desktop dashboard has no supported compliance profiles, and installation with the `--product desktop` flag includes no compliance profiles.

 {{< info >}}